BuildOnViction/tomox-sdk-ui/README.md

 Sample is at `src/scripts/computeFeedSignatures.js`

-It is optimized for building complex data-dense interfaces for desktop applications.

 ## Blueprint - React-based UI toolkit for the web.

 It is optimized for building complex data-dense interfaces for desktop applications.